federicotdn/localmost/README.md

 Can be `true`, `false` or `"safe"` (default: `"safe"`):
 - `true` implies that the rule matches no matter which redirects the input sucommand has.
 - `false` implies that the rule only matches if the input subcommands has no redirects.
-- `"safe"` implies that the rule only matches if the input subcommand has only "safe" redirects, e.g. `> /dev/null`.
+- `"safe"` implies that the rule only matches if the input subcommand has only "safe", non-destructive redirects, e.g. `> /dev/null`.

 **`pipe`**